 - For extra precaution to avoid freezer burn, dab it again with paper towels.

-- Finally, put your now clean parsley in a zip-lock bag and just roll them into a stick.
-Make sure to roll it as tight as possible to let the air out of the bag.
+- Finally, put the now-clean parsley in a ziplock bag and just roll them into a stick.
+Make sure to roll as tight as possible to let the air out of the bag.